Dedh Ishqiya: Plot

 Since the necklace has clearly failed to move the Begum, Khaalujaan decides to see if a gun will serve the purpose better.
 However, even as he approaches the Begum brandishing his chosen instrument of persuasion, he finds the dowager being hustled away at gunpoint by a masked man.
 Khalujaan chases them and blocks their way only to discover that the masked man is none other than his nephew Babban.
 It turns out that the Begum had plotted her own kidnapping in order to extort money from the nawab-elect (Jaan Mohammad).
 More twists are then revealed: the Begum was nothing but a dancing-girl (tawaif) who had seduced a middle-aged nawab and married him, only to find that the nawab was actually a pauper who supported his lavish way of life by selling his inherited properties and jewels.
-He also neglected his wife, who (it is very strongly suggested) developed a relationship of intimacy with a sympathetic maid-servant, Muniya.
+He also neglected his wife, who (it is very strongly suggested) developed a relationship of intimacy with a sympathetic maidservant, Muniya.

-By the time the nawab died of good living, he had become completely bankrupt and even his palace had been mortgaged to the money-lenders.
+By the time the nawab died of good living, he had become completely bankrupt and even his palace had been mortgaged to the moneylenders.
 After his death, the penniless Begum had been helped financially and courted actively by Jaan Mohammad, who was besotted with her.
 He also wanted the title and status of being the "Nawab of Najibabad."
 If a mere dancing-girl could marry an aging nawab and swan around being feted and fawned over as Begum of Majidabad, then Jaan Mohammad, of a similar social background, could likewise climb into the same status by marrying the same girl, now a dowager.
 The Begum was appalled by this idea.
 Jaan Mohammad is a man of low birth and uncultured mannerisms, a former street-thug turned politician, with an entourage of sycophantic hoodlums.
 The idea of marrying such a man was repellent to the Begum, who was anyway in love with her maid-servant.
 Yet, Jaan Mohammad's debt and his persistence leave the Begum with no choice but to announce a competition for her suitors, as a tactic to delay responding to Jaan's advances.